sjeohp-zz/persistent-rbtree/README.md

 I use the persistent list for the contents of the red-black tree, so it can hold more than one item per value.

 The red-black tree described there has no remove methods, so I added them.
 This required:
-  methods for replacing the contents of a node with its min or max child additional temporary colours: negative_black and double_black for coping with removed nodes rewritten balance function bubble function for eliminating negative/double_black
+  methods for replacing the contents of a node with its min or max child;
+  additional temporary colours: negative-black and double-black for coping with removed nodes;
+  rewritten balance function;
+  bubble function for eliminating negative/double-black.

 I also added:
-remove method to list
+remove method to list;
-size method to list, using foldr and a lambda function
+size method to list, using foldr and a lambda function.